OthmaneTouri10/OthmaneTouri10/README.md

 ### Hi there, I'm Othmane  👋

-## I'm a Student in Data Science & Big Data And A Front End Developer!

 - 🌱 I’m currently learning
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Contribute more to Open Source projects